 - Communicating with local programs through email, toll-free numbers, and other forms of technology

-The 12 OHS Regional Offices work with four categories of Regional TTA specialists: early childhood specialists; grantee specialists; health specialists; and systems specialists.
-Most TTA specialists, at the direction of a Regional Office, provide onsite TTA to individual grantees, to clusters of grantees with similar interests, and at state and regional events.
+The 12 OHS Regional Offices work with four categories of regional TTA specialists: early childhood, grantee, health, and systems.
+Most TTA specialists, at the direction of a Regional Office, provide on-site TTA to individual grantees, to clusters of grantees with similar interests, and at state and regional events.

-The work of early childhood (EC) specialists, who include infant/toddler specialists and preschool specialists, falls into four large categories: school readiness; parent and family engagement; professional development for grantee staff; and collaboration at the state level.
-Every Head Start and Early Head Start grantee has access to an EC specialist.
+Early childhood specialists include infant/toddler and preschool specialists.
+Their work falls into four large categories: school readiness; parent and family engagement; professional development for grantee staff; and collaboration at the state level.
+Every Head Start and Early Head Start grantee has access to an early childhood specialist.

-Grantee specialists (GS) are deployed by Regional Offices to work with specific grantees.
-The first priority is grantees that have findings identified through federal monitoring reviews.
+Grantee specialists are deployed by Regional Offices to work with specific grantees.
+The first priority is grantees with findings identified through federal monitoring reviews.
 However, they may also be assigned to work with grantees based on Program Information Reports (PIR), audit findings, or other data reviewed by OHS.
-As determined by the Regional Office, and time and resources permitting, GS may also conduct training sessions or provide technical assistance for individual grantees or groups of grantees that do not have an identified concern but wish to improve the quality of their program's systems.
+As determined by the Regional Office, and time and resources permitting, grantee specialists may also conduct training sessions or provide TA for individual grantees or groups of grantees that do not have an identified concern but wish to improve the quality of their program's systems.

-Each region also has at least one health specialist (HS).
-The HS serves as a link between the Region and the National Center on Early Childhood Health and Wellness (NCECHW).
-In that capacity, the health specialist helps in disseminate evidence-based materials and resources to Regional Office staff, TTA specialists, and local grantees.
-At the direction of the Regional Office, the HS also provides TTA to individual grantees or groups of grantees.
+Each region also has at least one health specialist.
+The health specialist serves as a link between the region and NCHBHS.
+In that capacity, the health specialist helps disseminate evidence-based materials and resources to Regional Office staff, TTA specialists, and local grantees.
+At the direction of the Regional Office, the health specialist also provides TTA to individual grantees or groups of grantees.

-The systems specialist works closely with other designated OCC TTA staff, as well as with others such as the Head Start state collaboration directors.
+The systems specialist works closely with other designated OCC TTA staff, as well as with Head Start State Collaboration directors and others.
 The primary responsibility of this specialist is to participate on a regional team to identify cross-system coordination opportunities between OHS and OCC.
 As time permits, they may work directly with grantees or with groups of grantees.

 Local Grantee T/TA

 Local grantees receive at least 50% of all Head Start TTA dollars.
 Grantees use these funds in accordance with their training plans to address needs that are specific to their local program.
-Examples include expanding teachers' qualifications; working with families after a community disaster; improving management systems and learning environments; or helping parents support their child's literacy skills at home.
+Examples include expanding teachers' qualifications, working with families after a community disaster, improving management systems and learning environments and helping parents support their child's literacy skills at home.

-As grantees plan, they are encouraged to review services that are available at no cost from the National Centers, Regional TTA specialists, and other experts in their state and local community.
-That way, a grantee's TTA dollars go farther to leverage and supplement existing TTA services.
+As grantees plan, they are encouraged to review services that are available at no cost from the National Centers, regional TTA specialists, and other experts in their state and local communities.
+That way, a grantee's TTA dollars go further to leverage and supplement existing TTA services.